Scopes 1, 2, 3 of the carbon footprint: how does it work?

 The GHG Protocol has also taken an interest in the subject, defining a scope 4 that would account for avoided emissions.
 Scope 4, as defined by the GHG Protocol, takes a narrower view of avoided emissions than that of ADEME or the Bilan Carbone method.
 It does not take into account the financing of sequestration projects.

 The GHG protocol includes in this scope 4 products or services whose use has a lower carbon impact than the alternative used in the reference scenario.
-For example, employees who would prefer carpooling to private cars for their home-to-work journeys.
+For example, employees who would prefer carpooling to private cars, or an electric car to a combustion-powered car for their home-to-work journeys.

 Scope 4 also includes emissions avoided through product recycling.